Download an application for Approval of Research Involving Human Participants

 2) Research a Simpson College instructor might conduct within his or her own classes to evaluate the effectiveness of various learning tools or methods of instruction

 3) Research conducted as an educational activity during a regularly scheduled class and directly supervised by a Simpson College instructor.

 4) Journalistic reporting

-The Simpson College IRB is composed of six (6) members to be appointed by the Dean of Academic Affairs.
+The Simpson College IRB is composed of five members to be elected by the faculty.
 Additional members may be added if the board is acting on a proposal that will be submitted for federal funding.
 Federal guidelines require at least one member from outside the college and one member from a non-science discipline.

 The board utilizes a review plan that is consistent with federal guidelines for research involving human participants, Title 45, Code of Federal Regulations, Part 46.
 These guidelines permit the initial screening and classification proposals into two categories based on the level of risk to the potential participants.